Dr. David Dwertmann

 Dr./Ph.D., University of St. Gallen

 David Dwertmann is an Associate Professor of Management.
-He received his B.Sc. and M.Sc. in psychology from the University of Mannheim in Germany and his Dr. in strategy and management from the University of St. Gallen in Switzerland.
+He received his B.Sc. and M.Sc. in psychology from the University of Mannheim in Germany and his Dr./Ph.D. in strategy and management from the University of St. Gallen in Switzerland.
 David is interested in the social and cognitive processes that result in feelings of otherness and how to overcome them.
-He looked at otherness in the form of people with versus without disabilities, immigrants versus non-immigrants, different levels of status and hierarchy, and more.
-He is particularly interested in how social norms, organizational climate, and leadership influence these processes.
-His work in these areas has been published in premier business journals such as the Academy of Management Journal, The Leadership Quarterly, Human Resource Management, Journal of Organizational Behavior, and the Journal of Management among others and David received local, national, and international awards for his work.
+He has studied otherness in the form of people with versus without disabilities, immigrants versus non-immigrants, individuals with different levels of status, and more.
+David is particularly interested in how social norms, organizational climate, and leadership influence these processes.
+His work in these areas has been published in premier business journals such as the Academy of Management Journal, Human Resource Management, Journal of Organizational Behavior, Journal of Management, and Administrative Science Quarterly among others and David received local, national, and international awards for his work.
 For example, in 2021, he was named one of the worldโs Best 40-Under-40 business school professors by Poets & Quants.
-His work was also featured in media outlets, magazines, and blogs such as BBC, Strategy+Business, and built in.
-David is currently serving as a member of the Editorial Board for the Journal of Organizational Behavior, Organizational Psychology Review, and the Journal of Management.
+David currently serves as a member of the Editorial Board for the Journal of Management, Organizational Psychology Review, Work, Aging and Retirement, and the Journal of Organizational Behavior.

-Research Interests: Diversity and inclusion, organizational climate, health and disability in the workplace, the demographic change in age, immigration, and leadership.
+Research Interests: Otherness, health and disability in the workplace, immigration, organizational climate, and leadership.

 Representative Publications (for full list see CV):